clover/remote-pay-cloud/README.md

 var clover = require("remote-pay-cloud");
 ```
 ##### Create the Clover Connector object
-You’ll need to gather the configuration information in order to create the connector.
+You will need to gather the configuration information in order to create the connector.
 In this example, the configuration is hard-coded.
 Use the connector factory to create the connection.
 ```
 var connector = new clover.CloverConnectorFactory().createICloverConnector({
     "merchantId": "BBFF8NBCXEMDT",